Montreal Expos: Youppi!

 The Expos introduced their first mascot, Souki, during the 1978 season.
 He resembled Mr. Met with a futuristic looking uniform but was met with such a negative reaction that the team immediately retired him after one season.
 Souki was once attacked by a father of children frightened by him.
 Seeking a replacement, the Expos found a design for a mascot similar to the Phillie Phanatic in the inventory of an American mascot company that had gone bankrupt.
 The mascot was designed by Bonnie Erickson, who created the Phanatic as well as several Muppets characters, including Miss Piggy.
 The team named the new mascot "Youppi!", which is French for "Yippee!"
 Unlike Souki, Youppi! was immediately popular with fans upon his introduction in 1979, particularly children, and he became a fixture at children's hospitals during his 25 years as the Expos mascot.

 Youppi! made history in 1989 when he became the first mascot in Major League history to be ejected from a game.
 The incident occurred during the 11th inning of a game against the Los Angeles Dodgers when Youppi! was dancing and parading on top of the Dodgers' dugout.
 Dodgers manager Tommy Lasorda complained to the umpires, who ejected Youppi! from the game.
 Youppi! was eventually allowed to return with the condition that he remain away from the Dodgers' dugout.
 The game was also the longest in Expos history as the Dodgers won 1–0 in 22 innings.

 The Expos' move to Washington left Youppi! in limbo.
 Several organizations expressed interest in taking over the character, including other Montreal sports teams.
 After a year in storage, the mascot was sold to the National Hockey League's Montreal Canadiens.
 The Canadiens claim Youppi! is the first mascot in professional sports to change leagues; he made his re-debut with the Canadiens on October 18, 2005.

 Relationship with the Toronto Blue Jays

 The Toronto Blue Jays joined the American League as an expansion franchise in 1977, and one year later met the Expos for the first time in an exhibition contest, the first of an annual series that became known as the Pearson Cup.
 The Expos won that first game, 5–4, in front of 20,221 fans on June 29.
-Eight annual exhibitions (except for 1981, due to the strike) were played between 1978 and 1986, as each team won three games, with two contests ending as ties.
-The teams did not meet again until 1997 which was the advent of interleague play that year and the first regular season meetings were held between the two ballclubs.
+Eight annual exhibitions were played between 1978 and 1986, with the 1981 game skipped due to the strike.
+Each team won three games, with two contests ending as ties.
+The teams did not meet again until the advent of interleague play in 1997.
 The games boosted attendance in both Montreal and Toronto.

 A fan calls for a return of the Expos during the Blue Jays-Reds exhibition series at Olympic Stadium in 2015.